Amos Gitai: Film career

 Gitai began his career directing mostly documentaries.
-In 1980 he directed his first full-length film House, that follows a house in West Jerusalem, abandoned during the 1948 war by its Palestinian owner.
+In 1980 he directed his first full-length film House, which follows a house in West Jerusalem, abandoned during the 1948 war by its Palestinian owner.
 In the film, Gitai follows the different house tenants over the years, making the house the focus of the Israeli socio-political conflict.
 It opens a democratic cinematic space around the same house where a split of perspectives on the situation and its history takes place.

-The film was rejected and censored by the Israeli television, an event which marks the filmmaker's conflictual relationship with the authorities of his country.
-It is to make this film exist in spite of the censorship and to continue along the path he had just begun, that he says at that time: "I decided to become a filmmaker".
-This relationship was soon to be fueled by the controversy surrounding of his film Field Diary, made before and during the invasion of Lebanon in 1982, and resulting in a long exile in France (1983-1993).
+The film was rejected and censored by Israeli television, an event which marked the filmmaker's conflictual relationship with the authorities of his country.
+It is to make this film exist despite the censorship and to continue along the path he had just begun, that he says at that time: "I decided to become a filmmaker".
+This relationship was soon to be fueled by the controversy surrounding his film Field Diary, made before and during the invasion of Lebanon in 1982, and resulting in a long exile in France (1983–1993).

-House was the first part of a trilogy including the films A House in Jerusalem (1998), News from Home / News from House (2005).
-It was a first trilogy of many others; a concept Gitai consistently worked with during his career, offering a complex and layered view on the geopolitical Israeli reality.
+House was the first part of a trilogy including the films A House in Jerusalem (1998), and News from Home / News from House (2005).
+It was the first of many trilogies; a concept Gitai consistently worked with during his career, offering a complex and layered view of the geopolitical Israeli reality.

-To his biographical elements (his family origins, the generation to which he belongs, his architectural studies, the making of House and its effects) must be added the experience of the Yom Kippur War, in which he almost died at the age of 23, an experience that would influence all his future work.
-The traumatic event itself is the focus of a series of experimental short films and documentaries, before directing the film Yom Kippur in 2000, which definitively consecrated its stature after its positive reception at the Cannes Film Festival.
+To his biographical elements (his family origins, the generation to which he belongs, his architectural studies, the making of the House and its effects) must be added the experience of the Yom Kippur War, in which he almost died at the age of 23, an experience that would influence all his future work.
+The traumatic event itself was the focus of a series of experimental short films and documentaries, before directing the film Yom Kippur in 2000, which definitively consecrated its stature after its positive reception at the Cannes Film Festival.
 The evocation of this intimate and common experience served by an impressive plastic sense is exemplary of Amos Gitai's art.
-The film also marks the beginning of the director's collaboration with screenwriter Marie-José Sanselme that dates until today.
+The film also marks the beginning of the director's collaboration with screenwriter Marie-José Sanselme which dates until today.

-He continues with the making of the three Wadi (Wadi 1981, Wadi Ten Years After 1991, Wadi Grand Canyon 2001) which similar to House is dealing with a specific location and examines the complex relationships between the residents of the former stone quarry - Eastern European immigrants, survivors of the camps and Arabs who have also been expelled from their homes due to the wars in Israel.
+He continues with the making of the three Wadi (Wadi 1981, Wadi Ten Years After 1991, Wadi Grand Canyon 2001) which similar to House is dealing with a specific location and examines the complex relationships between the residents of the former stone quarry – Eastern European immigrants, survivors of the camps and Arabs who have also been expelled from their homes due to the wars in Israel.
 Gitai turns the valley into a symbol of a possible coexistence.